 However, if the above mentioned method is unsuccessful to resolve this OST file error, then try taking the help of third-party repairing tool.

-Kernel for OST to PST is a reliable OST file repairing tool that instantly fixes the files and recovers the total information with complete accuracy.
+The OST to PST tool is a reliable OST file repairing tool that instantly fixes the files and recovers the total information with complete accuracy.
 Upon repairing the files, the software even allows you to convert OST files to PST and various other formats like DBX, MBOX, MSG, RTF, HTML, EML, TXT, MHTML, & PDF.
 Also, you export OST files directly to Office 365 and various other email servers and web-based email apps.
 Get More information, Visit here:- https://www.convertosttopstfree.org